 Learn more about the financial costs and unique lifestyle benefits of an Arizona retirement.

-10 Reasons to Retire in Arizona
+10 Reasons for Retiring in Arizona

 Arizona is a popular retirement destination, with many seniors from the U.S. and Canada choosing to call it home.
-I Similar to Florida, Arizona’s senior population grows in the winter months with nearly 300,000 retirees temporarily settling in Arizona for the winter months.
+Similar to Florida, Arizona’s senior population grows in the winter months with nearly 300,000 retirees temporarily settling in Arizona for the winter months.
 From the beginning, Arizona has been an expert in retirement luxury.
 The country’s first active adult retirement community started in Youngtown, Arizona, setting the stage for Arizona as a retirement mecca.
 Today, over 17% of the state’s population is 65 or older and boasts over 100 age-restricted communities.

 1. Major Tax Breaks